Todd (album): Style and production

-Compared to Wizard, Todd is a more synthesizer-heavy affair, although it still employs Rundgren's usual selection of guitar, piano, and found sounds (including spoons).
-Its musical contents range from Gilbert and Sullivan-style show tunes to fusions of Philadelphia soul and progressive rock.
-Due to the recent success of the "Hello It's Me" single, Rundgren was primarily known as a writer of ballads.
-In March 1974, he penned an article for Phonograph Record in which he compared Todd to his previous work.
-He said: "Todd has the least number of ballads, I think, of all the albums I’ve done.
+Compared to Wizard, Todd features synthesizers more heavily, although it still employs Rundgren's usual selection of guitar, piano, and found sounds.
+Its musical contents range from a Gilbert and Sullivan show tune, to fusions of Philadelphia soul and progressive rock.
+Due to the success of "Hello It's Me", Rundgren was primarily known for singer-songwriter ballads.
+In March 1974, he penned an article for Phonograph Record in which he compared Todd to his previous work: "Todd has the least number of ballads, I think, of all the albums I’ve done.
 It also has more guitar playing.
 It varies… I do what I feel inspired to do.
 If I don’t feel like playing that much rock ‘n roll, I don’t need another outlet — another band to play rock and roll."
 Further, he explained the concept of the record:

 Recording for the album lasted from July to August 1973.
 About half of the tracks were performed by Rundgren alone, with the other half recorded with varying configurations of musicians.
 It was envisioned as a single-disc album, but became a double album due to the unexpectedly large amount of material that was recorded.
 During the making of Todd, Rundgren took note of the "fusion jazz sensibility" between session musicians Kevin Ellman (drums) and John Siegler (bass).
-Rundgren chose them, along with Moogy Klingman and keyboardist Ralph Schuckett, to be the new configuration of Utopia.
+Rundgren chose them, along with Moogy Klingman and keyboardist Ralph Schuckett, to form the new configuration of Utopia.
 This line-up performed their first show at Central Park on August 25, 1973, sharing the bill with the Brecker Brothers and Hall & Oates.
 The purpose of this show was to record the track "Sons of 1984"; another show was carried out at Griffith Park in Los Angeles to accentuate the recording with overdubs.
 According to Rundgren: "We went in and taught the audience the lyrics and they sang it.
 I guess I was a little surprised that it really worked out. ...
 We were considering doing a whole record that way, as part of our touring show.
 Teach the audience a song, then record it, and you have a whole album’s worth of these songs from different cities."